aws-samples/aws-secure-environment-accelerator/src/mkdocs/docs/lza-upgrade/comparison/index.md

 ### After the upgrade
 LZA has the capability to deploy and configure more services than ASEA, during the upgrade new capabilities are not deployed unless required, you can choose to enable additional services once the upgrade is complete.
 LZA uses more granular KMS keys than ASEA, new Customer Manager Keys will be created as part of the upgrade, the impact on your total costs depends on the number of accounts and regions in use in your environment.
 Review the [Customer Managed Keys - Comparison of ASEA and LZA](./kms.md) document for more details.

+By default LZA consolidate more logs than ASEA to CloudWatch Logs, review the section on [Centralized logging](#centralized-logging) to understand how the additionnal logging can impact costs.